-We can all agree that employees deserve to be compensated for hard work.
+We can all agree that employees deserve to be compensated for their hard work.

 How to calculate hours and minutes worked

-Hours and minutes worked can be calculated through manual tracking, mechanical time clocks, or time tracking software.
+Hours and minutes worked can be calculated through manual tracking, mechanical time clocks, or time tracking automation tools.
 If calculating manually, convert the minutes to a decimal by dividing the total amount of minutes worked by 60.

 There are three methods through which you can calculate hours and minutes worked by your employees.
-Manual tracking, mechanical time clocks, and free time tracking software all have benefits and drawbacks depending on the size of your business and the type of tasks performed by your employees.
+Manual tracking, mechanical time clocks, automation tools, and time tracking software all have benefits and drawbacks depending on the size of your business and the type of tasks your employees perform.
 Let’s dive into these methods further.

-No matter your industry, these strategies will show you how to get an accurate read on the time your employees should be compensated for.
+No matter your industry, these strategies will show you how to get an accurate read on the time your employees should be compensated.
 We’ll take you through a few helpful strategies you can use to calculate hours and minutes worked.

 The first method you can use to track time is manually sorting through your hours and minutes worked.
-To calculate payroll to the precise minute, you’ll need to convert the minutes to a decimal by dividing the total amount of minutes worked by 60.
+To calculate payroll to the precise minute, you must convert the minutes to a decimal by dividing the total amount of minutes worked by 60.

 For example, if the total hour and minute time for a week is 42 hours and 28 minutes, you can divide 24 by 60 to yield the decimal 0.4.
 Then, you have your answer of 42.4 hours worked.